 Compost isn’t always soft and crumbly!

-At the early stages of composting, especially if you have lots of tough, brown materials in your compost, it can be quite thick.
-A sturdy stem will ensure you can push it into the heap without breaking it.
+At the early stages of composting, especially if you have a lot of tough, brown materials, the compost can become quite dense.
+A sturdy stem will ensure you can push it into the heap without damaging the thermometer.

 Accuracy